Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

-Previous [aider benchmark results](/2023/07/02/benchmarks.html) showed the superiority of returning code as plain text coding compared to json-wrapped function calls.
+Previous [aider benchmark results](/2023/07/02/benchmarks.html) showed the superiority of returning code as plain text compared to JSON-wrapped function calls.
 Those results were obtained
 over a year ago, against far less capable models.
-OpenAI's newly announced support for "strict" json seemed like a good reason to investigate whether the newest models are still handicapped by json-wrapping code.
+OpenAI's newly announced support for "strict" JSON seemed like a good reason to investigate whether the newest models are still handicapped by JSON-wrapping code.

 The graph above shows benchmark results from
-3 of the strongest code editing models:
+4 of the strongest code editing models:

-- gpt-4o-2024-08-06
 - claude-3-5-sonnet-20240620
 - deepseek-coder (V2 0724)
+- gpt-4o-2024-05-13
+- gpt-4o-2024-08-06

 Each model was given one try to solve
 [133 practice exercises from the Exercism python repository](/2023/07/02/benchmarks.html#the-benchmark).
 This is the standard aider "code editing" benchmark, but restricted to a single attempt without a second try to "fix" any errors.

-Each model was assessed by the benchmark using two different strategies for returning code:
+The benchmark assessed the models coding ability using different strategies for returning code:

 - **Markdown** -- the model returned the whole source code file in standard markdown triple-backtick fences.
-- **Tool call** -- the model used a tool function call to return the whole source code file.
-This requires the LLM to wrap the code in json.
+- **JSON** -- the model used a tool function call to return the whole source code file.
+This requires the LLM to wrap the code in JSON.
+- **JSON (strict)** -- the same as the "JSON" strategy, but with `strict=True`.
+Only gpt-4o-2024-08-06 supports this setting.

 The markdown strategy is the same as aider's "whole" edit format, where the